Yogurt: A superfood

 - Never use unboiled raw milk for making yogurt as the friendly bacteria carry strong earthy energy that clogs (referred to as “abishandi”) the body’s physical and vibrational channels.
 Heating inserts more “agni” or fiery digestive/transformational energy into the yogurt making it lighter and beneficial to the channels.
 Though heating milk kills its own bacteria, by the yogurt bacteria more than makes up for it.
-The ultimate goal is for the body not to make ama-free body.
+The ultimate

 - Yogurt mixed with fruit (except mango) or granola creates the most gas (indicator of bad food combination and indigestion) as the fruit, grains and dairy each require different digestive processing times and enzymes in the stomach.